Never Say Never Again: Plot

-After MI6 agent James Bond fails a routine training exercise, his superior M orders him to a health clinic outside London to get back into shape.
-While there, Bond witnesses nurse Fatima Blush giving a sadomasochistic beating to a patient in a nearby room.
-The man's face is bandaged and after Blush finishes her beating, she uses a machine which scans his eye.
-Bond is spotted by Blush, who sends assassin Lippe to kill him in the clinic gym.
-Bond kills Lippe in a fight which destroys a lot of the clinic's furniture and equipment; M is forced to pay for the resulting damages and consequently suspends Bond from active duty.
+After the MI6 agent James Bond fails a routine training exercise, his superior M sends him to a health clinic outside London to get back into shape.
+While there, Bond witnesses a nurse beating a male patient with a bandaged face.
+While the patient's eye is being scanned with a machine, she spots Bond.
+The nurse sends an assassin after Bond, but Bond kills the male assassin in a lengthy fight.
+An angry M is forced to pay for the damage the fight causes to the clinic, and he consequently suspends Bond from active duty.

-Blush works for SPECTRE, a criminal organisation run by Ernst Stavro Blofeld; her charge is heroin-addicted United States Air Force pilot Jack Petachi.
-Petachi has undergone an operation on his right eye to make it match the retinal pattern of the US President, which he uses to circumvent security at RAF Station Swadley, an American military base in England.
-While doing so, he replaces the dummy warheads of two AGM-86B cruise missiles with live W80 nuclear warheads; SPECTRE then steals the warheads, intending to extort billions of dollars from NATO governments.
-Blush murders Petachi by causing his car to crash and explode, covering SPECTRE's tracks.
+The nurse is Fatima Blush, an agent of the criminal organisation SPECTRE, which is run by Ernst Stavro Blofeld.
+The man she was beating is Jack Petachi, a United States Air Force pilot who has undergone an operation on his eye to make it match the retinal pattern of the US President.
+He uses his altered retina to authorize the replacement of dummy warheads with live nuclear warheads in two cruise missiles.
+SPECTRE then steals the warheads, intending to extort billions of dollars from NATO.
+Blush covers up the crime by murdering Petachi.